yuexing/realblog/language/collections.md

 - java.util.concurrent.BlockingQueue
 - provides additional insertion, extraction, and inspection operations.
-Each of these methods exsits in two forms: throws and exception or return a special value on falure.
+Each of these methods exsits in two forms: throws and exception or return a special value on failure.
 The later case is designed specially for use with capacity-restricted Queue implementation.

 #### java.util.Deque